chtoucas/Narvalo.NET/docs/Issues.md

 Design
 ------

-- Review `Contract.Assume` and `AssumeNotNull`.
-  Is there a better alternative to AssumeNotNull()?
-Should I remove it?
 - Statics and thread-safety.
 - Review all `Format` and boxing
 - Where it makes sense, add `EditorBrowsableState`, `DebuggerDisplay` and `DebuggerTypeProxy` attributes.